-This is my story about the trip from Puno on Lake Titicaca across the Bolivian Altiplano on the road to the city of presumable peace – La Paz.
+This is my story about the trip to La Paz from the north, across the Bolivian Altiplano to the city of presumable peace.

 (A remark at the time of blogging (2013): This is the story of a five month journey to South America in 1987-88.
 My girlfriend Bo and I visited five countries on the continent, from Brazil in the east to Peru in the west, from Ecuador in the north to Bolivia and finally Chile in the south.
 This is the first chapter from our almost fourteen days in Bolivia.
 My story is a transcript from my diary at the time.
 I have added nothing and omitted very little.
 The currency in Bolivia was called bolivianos and was exchanged at a rate of 2.2 bolivianos to a US$.)

 In Puno, Peru we had bought bus tickets from a company unable to fill up their own bus and consequently we were put on a bus from another company (Panamericana).
 The trip to Yunguyo went quite smoothly and we passed a few Altiplano villages and towns along Lake Titicaca.

 In Yunguyo we bought bolivianos for our remaining 2,200 Peruvian intis (roughly 25 USD) at a rather poor exchange rate.
 We then sat down in the bus once more, on good seats but on gradually worse roads, and left for the border control posts.